LABOR LAW (ROYAL DECREE M/51)

 Salary Structure

-- Basic Salary: The core pay rate.
+- Basic Salary: The base pay rate.

 Deductions